jupyterhub/jupyterhub/docs/source/reference/oauth.md

   makes a second API request to the _provider_ to retrieve information about the owner of the token (the user).
   This is the step where behavior diverges for different OAuth providers.
-  Up to this point, all oauth providers are the same, following the oauth specification.
+  Up to this point, all OAuth providers are the same, following the OAuth specification.
-  However, oauth does not define a standard for exchanging tokens for information about their owner or permissions ([OpenID Connect](https://openid.net/connect/) does that), so this step may be different for each OAuth provider.
+  However, OAuth does not define a standard for issuing tokens in exchange for information about their owner or permissions ([OpenID Connect](https://openid.net/connect/) does that), so this step may be different for each OAuth provider.
-- Finally, the oauth client stores its own record that the user is authorized in a cookie.
+- Finally, the OAuth client stores its own record that the user is authorized in a cookie.
   This could be the token itself, or any other appropriate representation of successful authentication.
-- Last of all, now that credentials have been established, the browser can be redirected to the _original_ URL where it started, to try the request again.
+- Now that credentials have been established, the browser can be redirected to the _original_ URL where it started, to try the request again.
   If the client wasn't able to keep track of the original URL all this time